icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    * EtherCAT communication[1]
    * CiA402 drive profile

-[1] To evaluate the EtherCAT module an EtherCAT master is required which is currently only available free of charge on Linux platforms.
+[1] The Motor & Motion Control kits can be driven directly from the USB port using the xTAG-2 debug adapter; however to evaluate the EtherCAT module contained in the kit an EtherCAT master is required.
+An open source Linux-based IgH EtherCAT Master is available from EtherLab.
 Windows developers must purchase a TwinCAT license from Beckhoff Automation GmbH, or a similar solution.

 For information on running the sotware modules, see the Software Quick Start Guide.